 Every October, hordes of football fans descend on Dallas to watch the AT&T Red River Showdown – the annual football game between the University of Texas Longhorns and the University of Oklahoma Sooners.
 The storied rivalry game has been held at the Cotton Bowl every second Saturday in October since 1934 (except 2018).
 But whether you're here to cheer Boomer! or Hook 'em! we've got more than just the game to keep you entertained while in Dallas.

 Tickets to the popular game sell out fast.
-If you were not able to score a pair, never fear.
-Sports bars and restaurants around town are hosting watch parties to ensure fans do not miss a minute of the action.
+If you couldn't score a pair, don't sweat it.
+Sports bars and restaurants around town host watch parties to ensure fans like you don't miss a minute of the action.

-If you are visiting the Big D for the game with kids in tow, you are in luck.
-Dallas has a ton of family-friendly activities during the big weekend that parents will enjoy as much as their kids.
+If you're visiting Big D for the game with kids in tow, you're in luck.
+Dallas has several family-friendly locations during the big weekend that parents will enjoy as much as their kids.

 Every year the Texas-OU weekend takes place smack-dab in the middle of the State Fair of Texas.
-Stick around after the game to eat a corny dog, play carnival games, catch a concert and sample an eclectic mixture of fried foods.
-This year's highlights include deep fried chicken cordon bleu stuffed waffles, deep fried Nutella custard stuffed French toast and deep fried potato salad.
-Don't forget to wave hello to Big Tex while you are out there.
+Stick around after the game to gorge yourself on corny dogs, defy gravity on fair rides, play carnival games, catch a concert and explore the newest cars hitting the road next year.
+Check out the Big Tex Choice Awards to learn more about this year's savory and sweet finalists!
+And don't forget to wave hello to Big Tex while you are out there.

 Soak Up Some Culture